-Our longest journey from Tbilisi was to Stepantsminda and took some 3 hours by mini-bus.
-The journey was through stunning scenery with the single track road snaking through a steep valley.
-The mini-buses in Georgia run on a fixed route when they are full, with stops on demand.
+Our longest journey from Tbilisi was to Stepantsminda and took some 3 hours by mini-bus which we took from a train/metro station on the edge of Tbilisi.
+The mini-buses in Georgia run when they are full, on a fixed route with stops on demand.
 Since Stepantsminda is a reasonably important settlement our mini-bus only made a single stop, for refreshments.
-We only wanted to visit a single place near the town
+The journey wound north and was through stunning scenery with the single track road snaking through a steep valley.
+We only wanted to visit a single place near the town,

-, partly for the building itself and partly for its location and journey to arrive there; non were a disappointment.
-From the mini-bus stop the walk up to the church was a sheer trek of about an hour, we took a direct route which in places needed using the trees to haul us up steep sections.
-Non the less we arrived at the spectacular site, overlooked by snow covered mountains and overlooking the town far below.
+partly for the building itself, partly for its location and also for the journey to arrive there; non were a disappointment.
+From the mini-bus stop in Stepantsminda the walk up to the church was a trek of about an hour, we took a direct route which in places needed using the trees to haul us up steep sections.
+Non the less we arrived at the spectacular site, overlooked by snow-covered mountains and overlooking the town far below.

 The church seemed to be a place of pilgrimage and it was packed with visitors.
 Having struggled up, we took the easier track down for fear of tumbling down the slope.
-And so, after a poor meal, we returned home to Tbilisi after an exhilarating day.
+And so, after a poor meal in what appeared the town’s best restaurant, we returned home to Tbilisi after an exhilarating day.